rashmipriya/HollywoodPortfolio/README.md

 This page displays script details.I have created two tables for this requirement.
 MOVIE_CHARACTERS table that has details of CHARACTER_NAME, ACTOR_ID and MOVIE_ID and MOVIE_SCRIPT table that CHARACTER_ID,MOVIE_ID and LINES_IN_THE_MOVIE.
 I have assumed that the data is given to us in such a way that we can store lines of each character in a movie in the column LINES_IN_THE_MOVIE.
 For simplicity, I have also assumed that each word is separated by spaces and each sentence ends in a period.
 Based on this I calculate number of lines of a character in the script and number of words of a character in the script.

-To fulfill the second requirement to count number of occurences of a Actor's character name in each script by other Actors, for simplicity I assumed that the CHARACTER_NAME is stored as either firstname (example "Jerry") or firstname lastname(eg: "Jerry Seinfeld") and valid call to a character is made when the character is either called by the full name("Jerry Seinfeld) or by the last name("Seinfeld").
-I count by either searching the full name of the character being referenced by other others or by just last name.
+To fulfill the second requirement that was to count number of occurences of a Actor's character name in each script by other Actors, for simplicity I assumed that the CHARACTER_NAME is stored as either firstname (example "Jerry") or firstname lastname(eg: "Jerry Seinfeld") and valid call to a character is made when the character is either called by the full name("Jerry Seinfeld) or by the last name("Seinfeld").
+The search is case-sensitive.
+I count by either searching the full name of the character being referenced by other characters or by just last name.

 **addactor.php